Alaska Department of Fish and Game

 - Constitutional Authority

-Advisory committees are the local "grass roots" groups that meet to discuss fishing and wildlife issues and to provide recommendations to the boards.
-There are 82 committees throughout the state each with expertise in a particular local area.
+Advisory Committees are the local "grass roots" groups that meet to discuss fishing and wildlife issues and to provide recommendations to the boards.
+There are 84 committees throughout the state each with expertise in a particular local area.

 Advisory Committee authorities

-As authorized by Alaska Statute 16.05.260 which originally passed in 1959, the Joint Board of Fisheries and Game established 82 Advisory committees for the purpose of providing a local forum for the collection and expression of opinions and recommendations on matters related to the management of fish and wildlife resources.
+As authorized by Alaska Statute 16.05.260 which originally passed in 1959, the Joint Board of Fisheries and Game has established 84 Advisory Committees for the purpose of providing a local forum for the collection and expression of opinions and recommendations on matters related to the management of fish and wildlife resources.
 The regulations governing the advisory committee are 5 AAC Chapter 96 and 97.

 - Developing regulatory proposals